bshyrokov/hipaa_forseti/README.md

 ## Limitations

 * Only GitHub repository could be integrated.
 (This is limitation of the TF Engine)
-* Project names are not randomly named.
+* Project names are not being randomly named.
 (You have to remember to create name which doesn't exist)

 ## Requirements